jake-knerr/js-style-guide/README.md

 If there is only one domain, then adding domain folders is not necessary.
 Nesting sub-domain folders within domain folders is allowed.
 These folders are known as "domain-specific folders."

-> What is domain-specific?
+> What is domain specific?
 Files that relate to a particular aspect of the business logic of your application.
 For example, the routes for the API of your application pertain to the domain of the API within the technical category of routing.

 ```
 # discouraged